Terms and conditions

 - In Vancouver, if your enrollment duration is more than 26 weeks (6 months), 50% of tuition fees must be paid no later than 30 days before the program starts and the remaining balance must be paid no later than once 50% of the program has been completed.
 Contact your Kaplan representative for more information.
 If the balance is not paid by the deadline, the student’s course shall be terminated immediately.

 Australia: For individual courses longer than 24 weeks, 50% of tuition fees and all other fees must be paid in full no later than 30 days before the course starts.
 If a booking is made less than 30 days before the course starts, the fees are immediately payable.
 The remainder of the tuition fees is required two weeks before the start of the second study period of any individual course.

-UK: If your application is successful, we will provide either an offer letter for a Short Term study visa or a Confirmation of Acceptance of Studies (Tier 4 GSV).
+UK: If your application is successful, we will provide either an offer letter for a Short-term study Visa (6 or 11 months) or Short-term study visa (child 6 months) or a Confirmation of Acceptance of Studies (Tier 4 GSV applicants only).
 Tier 4 applicants must take a Secure English Language Test (SELT) to establish their level of English before they apply for their visa.
-Students whose level of English is lower than intermediate (CEFR B1) must apply for the Short Term study route.
+Students whose level of English is lower than intermediate (CEFR B1) must apply for the Short-term study route.
 See the following website for further details: www.ukvi.homeoffice.gov.uk

 Ireland: We will provide you with an invitation letter to assist you with your visa application.

 USA: Our schools are authorized under Federal law to enrol non-immigrant students.
 After your application is received, Kaplan will request proof of funds verifying ability to pay for the entire enrollment in the US, which is required for Form I-20 Certificate of Eligibility issuance.